Clarion Housing Group

 Clarion Housing Group is the largest housing association in the United Kingdom with 125,000 properties across more than 170 local authorities.
-Clarion Provides a home to over 350,000 people.
+Clarion Provides homes to over 350,000 people.

 Clarion is based in Camden and was formed in 2016 as a merger of Affinity Sutton and Circle Housing Group.

 Clarion Housing Group

 Clarion Housing Group comprises the Group's housing association and sole landlord, Clarion Housing, charitable foundation, Clarion Futures, and private development company, Latimer.

 Clarion Housing

 Clarion's single housing association Clarion Housing launched in January 2018.
 It is responsible for services to all of the Group's residents, replacing the 10 housing associations that previously existed.

-Clarion experienced system issues on 20 June 2022, Clarion confirmed this as a cyber attack on their Facebook page on 23 June 2022.
-Informing tenants to only contact them in an emergency and that emails cannot be responded to, they are however checking Facebook messages and direct messages on Twitter.
-It is unclear whether there has been a data breach of tenants information, which would potentially include addresses, full names, contact information and bank details.
+Clarion experienced system issues in June 2022, as a result of a cyber attack, with tenants still experiencing problems when attempting to communicate with the housing association many weeks later.
+The phone system and email communications were impacted as a result of the attack.